Explore Your Resources

 Ferris has also compiled lists of local resources for each of our off-campus locations.

-The Veteran’s Resource Center is a resource for veteran’s, active service members and their dependents.
-Find assistance navigating the transition to college, requesting your military records, VA questions or other military-related questions.
+Veteran's Resource Center is a resource for veterans, active service members, and their dependents.
+Find assistance navigating the transition to college, requesting your military records, VA questions, or other military-related questions.